lbuk/brownfieldgrids/README.md

 Land use data, in particular OpenStreetMap data, can vary in quality.
 As of August 2018 not all of London's local authorities have uploaded their Brownfield Register data to the London Datastore and Havering has not published its data.

 ## Next Steps
 Brownfieldgrids could be useful to planners, developers and citizens.
+The maps can be exported from R and critically used as part of reports, articles and masterplans.
 It was created as part of a Master's dissertation at the Centre for Advanced Spatial Analysis (CASA), UCL.

 ## License
 Copyright 2018 Liam Bolton